pomgod/mobility-data-specification/policy/README.md

 * City-wide and localized caps (e.g. “Minimum 500 and maximum 3000 scooters within city boundaries”)
 * Exclusion zones (e.g. “No scooters are permitted in this district on weekends”)
+* Incentive zones (TODO Max)
 * Cap allowances (e.g. “Up to 500 additional scooters are permitted near train stations”)
 * Speed-limit restrictions (e.g. “15 mph outside of downtown, 10 mph downtown”)
 * Idle-time and disabled-time limitations (e.g. “5 days idle while rentable, 12 hours idle while unrentable, per device”)

 A machine-readable format will allow Providers to download policies and compute compliance for policies where it can be determined entirely by data obtained internally.
 Providers can then continually measure their own compliance against policies without further API calls.

 References to geography (areas, street segments, etc.) will be done via UUID.
 Geographic data will be available as GeoJSON via the `/geographies` endpoint.
-In a future revision of Agency, we will reconcile this with the existing `/service_areas` endpoint.  `/service_areas` currently only handles GeoJSON MultiPolygon and Polygon objects, and Policies might refer to street segments or points.
+In a future revision of Agency, we will reconcile this with the existing `/service_areas` endpoint.  `/service_areas` currently only handles GeoJSON MultiPolygon and Polygon objects, and Policies might Points for locations such as drop-zones.
+(TODO Sean lines)

 This initial draft proposes a subset of possible policies for consideration, and should not be taken to be the a comprehensive enumeration of all possible policies.

 <a name="distribution"></a>
 ## Distribution

 Policies may be published by Agencies or their authorized delegates via JSON objects via REST API.
+(TODO wording around flat-files).
+Serving Provider-specific policies will require authentication.

 Each policy will have a unique ID (UUID).